mattmakai/fullstackpython.com/content/pages/01-introduction/02-learning-programming.markdown

   common algorithm and data structures challenges with solutions in several programming languages including Python.

+* [Pytudes](https://github.com/norvig/pytudes) are an awesome collection
+  of Python programs to practice and demonstrate skills.
+These problems go above and beyond the common data structures and algorithm questions often found in other practice problem sets.

 * [Python basics](https://pythonbasics.org/) contains materials and
   exercises to learn basic Python 3 syntax such as variables, functions and lists.